 2018.
-A. Wanhalla, ‘Indigenous Women, Marriage and Colonial Mobility’ in R. Standfield, ed., Indigenous Mobility Across and Beyond the Tasman World (Canberra: ANU Press).
+Angela Wanhalla, ‘Indigenous Women, Marriage and Colonial Mobility’ in R. Standfield, ed.
+Indigenous Mobility Across and Beyond the Tasman World (Canberra: ANU Press).

 2018.
-Angela Wanhalla and Lachy Paterson, ‘Tangled Up’: Intimacy, Emotion and Dispossession in Colonial New Zealand, in Colonial Economies and Intimacies of Violence, eds.
-Penelope Edmonds and Amanda Nettelbeck (contracted to Palgrave Macmillan).
+Angela Wanhalla and Lachy Paterson, ‘Tangled Up’: Intimacy, Emotion and Dispossession in Colonial New Zealand, in Intimacies of Violence in the Settler Colony, eds.
+Penelope Edmonds and Amanda Nettelbeck (Palgrave Macmillan).

 Angela Wanhalla, A “friendly invasion”?
 Maori Women, American Servicemen and the Legacies of Wartime Occupation in New Zealand in Women’s Experiences of World War II, eds., Sandra Trudgen Dawson and Mark Crowley (contracted to Brewer and Boydell).

 Inano Walter and Angela Wanhalla, Reforming Māori Marriage, to be submitted to Journal of Polynesian Society.